 arrayEnteros[3] = 29;

-As we saw in the video about variables and operators, in this case we can also initialize arrays when we declare them, as follows:
+As we saw in the video about variables and operators, in this case, we can also initialize arrays when we declare them, like this:

 1.3 - Working with the array

-As mentioned earlier, arrays are immutable, which means we cannot modify them, but that does not prevent us from working with them.
+As we mentioned earlier, arrays are immutable, which means we cannot modify them, but we can still work with them.

-Usually when we have a collection, whether lists or arrays, we work with the data both as a whole and individually.
-To work with them individually, we need to access each element by its index.
+Normally when we have a collection, whether lists or arrays, we tend to work with the data both as a whole and individually.
+To work with them individually, what we need to do is access each element of the array individually through the index.

-We commonly access records one by one using a for loop like this:
+Commonly, we access records one by one using a for loop in the following way:

 for(int i = 0; i < arrayEnteros.Length; i++){

-There are many other methods like these we’ll see as we continue.
+There are many more methods that we'll see later as we work with them.

-A regular array may not always be enough for what we need; for some scenarios, we may require an array of n dimensions.
-That's when we use multidimensional arrays.
+A regular array will not always meet all our needs; for some scenarios, we’ll need an array with n dimensions.
+For this, we have multidimensional arrays.

 2.1 - Declaring a multidimensional array

-Very similar to the previous case, but this time instead of creating a single list, we create a kind of table.
-As before, for multidimensional arrays, we must also specify the number of elements it will contain.
+Very similar to before, but in this case, instead of creating a single list, it will create a sort of table.
+Like before, for multidimensional arrays, we also need to specify the number of elements it will contain.

-2.2 - Assigning values to elements of a multidimensional array
+2.2 - Assigning values to the elements of a multidimensional array

-To access the elements of a multidimensional array, we do it exactly as we do with a normal array.
-The only difference is that, in this case, we need two indices.
+To access the elements of a multidimensional array, we do exactly as we do with a normal array.
+The only difference is that in this case, we need two indices.

 ciudades[0, 0] = "Teruel";